 Finally, it is worth noting that the Luxembourg legislator, to prevent the spread of the virus, approved laws authorising the governing bodies of any Luxembourg company, notwithstanding any provision to the contrary in their articles of association, to hold their meetings, in particular meetings of shareholders and boards of directors/managers, without requiring the physical presence of their members.
-Deadline extensions regarding compulsory filings (such as the filing of the annual accounts) have been granted.
+Deadline extensions regarding compulsory filings (such as the filing of the annual accounts) have been granted and renewed on a regular basis.

-3. Regulatory Framework
+3. REGULATORY FRAMEWORK